ovh/docs/pages/manage_and_operate/kms/architecture-overview/guide.en-gb.md

 updated: 2024-05-14
 ---

+> [!warning]
+>
+> OVHcloud KMS is currently in beta.
+This guide may be incomplete and will be updated during the beta phase.
+> Do not hesitate to give us feedbacks on the dedicated Discord channel : https://discord.gg/ovhcloud
+>

 ## Objective

 This guide explains how we handle the resilience of the OVHcloud KMS (Key Management Service).